Apply for a Lung Cancer Research Grant

 These grants are awarded for up to two years and will not normally exceed £75,000 per annum.

 The application process is now open.

-Early Detection or Patient Experience pilot and project applications are now invited for the 2020 open grants round.
-The closing date is 12.00 noon on Thursday 30 April 2020.
-Unfortunately we are unable to consider research applications which focus on therapies.
+Early Detection or Patient Experience pilot and project applications are now invited for the 2022 open grants round.
+The closing date is 12.00 noon on Monday 25 April 2022.
+Unfortunately we are unable to consider research applications which focus on therapies, or mesothelioma.

 Notice to applicants: Due to restrictions of our server, we are unable to receive emails with attachments exceeding 10MB.
 If your research application exceeds 10MB please send documents via Dropbox to firstname.lastname@example.org.

 - Research Grant Funding Information 2022